rarsen/chess-game/README.md

 - **Starting a Game**: Click the "New Game" button to start a new chess match.
 - **Making Moves**: Click and drag a piece to its destination square.
 Valid moves will be highlighted.
-- **Undo/Redo**: Use the undo and redo buttons to navigate through move history.
-- **Settings**: Adjust game settings such as board theme and player mode from the settings menu.

 ## Contributing